 You don’t have to work at Children’s to help us advocate for Children’s, patients and families.
 Learn how you can be a voice for children.

 Take a minute to get to know the members of our team (listed in alphabetical order).

-Jessica Block, Senior Administrative Assistant
+Jessica Block, Coordinator